RaadKamal/raadkamal.github.io/README.md

  - ### Mostafa Raad Kamal
     Contact: Kamalmr@myumanitoba.ca\
   Thank you to **Christena Penner** for being a great Professor to help me write this document.
+  Thanks to Adam Azarov, Tommy Wu, and Justin Band for being so informative about this assignment.

 ## FAQ :
 **Question:** Why is Markdownbetter than a word processor?\